|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 For example, Jerry had been overcoming obstacles for his entire life.
 Therefore, Jerry already believed he had the power to change his behavior and to grow.
 Think of your client.
 Would he or she benefit from these six steps like Jerry, or should you use more traditional behavioral interventions?

-On this track we discussed a six step psychotherapeutic approach to treating type B night terrors.
+In this section, we discussed a six step psychotherapeutic approach to treating type B night terrors.
 The six steps I used with Jerry were following sleep guidelines, validating trauma and evaluating family ties, exploring present circumstances, addressing resultant health problems, allowing solitude, and implementing the steps simultaneously.

-On the next track we will discuss behavioral sleep therapy for children.
+In the next section, we will discuss behavioral sleep therapy for children.
 For the purpose of this course, this behavioral sleep therapy for children will be explained in two parts.
 Behavioral sleep therapy for children consists of initial progression and subsequent progression.

 Others who bought this Sleep Disorders Course